blaenk/blaenk.github.io/provider/notes/algorithms.markdown

 where $R$ is a prime number such as a 31, $H$ is the hash as constructed so far (initially set to some prime number) and $D$ is the new piece of data.

-For example, given a three properties --- day, month, and year --- the following hash computation could be used:
+For example, given a three properties---day, month, and year---the following hash computation could be used:

 ``` java
 int hash = 0;